SEAFOOD FUTURE

 TRACEABILITY & TRANSPARENCY

 We are strong advocates for transparency and traceability and have strict requirements for communicating our sourcing practices to customers and consumers.
-We provide consumers with instant information about the tuna-to-market journey, including the size of the catch, point of capture and the fishing community that caught it, as well as valuable insights to verify authenticity, freshness, safety, fair trade fishing certification and sustainability.
+This allows us to ensure food safety and verify that seafood entering our supply chain is legally harvested and meets all our environmentally sustainable sourcing commitments.
+In addition, we provide consumers with instant information about the tuna-to-market journey, including information about the species, method of catch, area of harvest, among other aspects of the supply chain.
 In 2015, Clover Leaf launched the Trace My Catch initiative, enabling consumers to track the source of their seafood from catch to can by entering a code found on the package.
-This allows us to ensure food safety and verify that seafood entering our supply chain is legally harvested and meets all our sustainable sourcing commitments.

 Learn More